Georgakopoulos-Soares-lab/zseeker_sensitivity_analysis/README.md

 # ZSeeker sensitivity test

+In our sensitivity tests, we evaluated a set of sequences where a subset was designated as non–Z-DNA forming and served as negative controls, while the remaining sequences were expected to form Z-DNA.
+We varied the dinucleotide weights across several parameter combinations: GC weights were tested at 5, 7, and 9; GT and AC weights were examined at 1.25 and 3.25, with negative values excluded; and the AT weight was maintained at 0.5 due to its nonlinear relationship with consecutive AT transitions.
+By applying a threshold variation of ±2 and prohibiting negative scores, our experiments identified the optimal configuration as GC = 7, GT = 1.25, AC = 1.25, and AT = 0.5.
+This parameter set distinguishes between sequences that form Z-DNA and those that do not and serves as a baseline that can be adjusted to account for environmental factors such as divalent cation concentration and pH.

 1) ZSeeker was tested in a series of forming/non forming Z-DNA  sequences in the fasta file sensitivity.fa

 2) Sequences marked with the prefix "non" in the fasta file are non Z-DNA forming